enhance42/clang/docs/2024/psets/1/cpattern00/README.md

 When prompted to remove the file or not, type `yes` or `y`.

+In case shortcuts are not working, run the commands:

+    cd
+    source .scuts

-Run the following 3 commands in `Terminal`.
+Now run the following 3 commands in `Terminal`.

     cd
     cd mct